palavallichaitanya/TDS-Project-2/README.md

    - Download the statistical summary as a text or CSV file.
    - Download the generated visualizations as PNG files.
    - Export the generated narrative report.
+## Technical Notes
+- **Optimized LLM Utilization:**
+  - Employs multiple queries to the LLM for detailed analyses and visualization recommendations.
+  - Integrates OpenAI’s function-calling API for enhanced precision.

+- **Environment Configuration:**
+  - Requires the `AIPROXY_TOKEN` environment variable for LLM authentication.

+- **Visualization Tools:**
+  - Utilizes Seaborn and Matplotlib to create compelling and insightful visualizations.

+## Deliverables
+1. **Core Python Script:**
+   - `autolysis.py`: A standalone script encapsulating all functionalities.
+2. **Generated Output Files:**
+   - Separate directories for each dataset (e.g., `goodreads/`, `happiness/`, `media/`) containing:
+     - `README.md`: The comprehensive Markdown report.
+     - `*.png`: Visualization files in PNG format.

+## Licensing
+This project is licensed under the MIT License.
+For details, refer to the LICENSE file in the repository.

+---

+This project aims to exemplify the seamless integration of advanced analytical techniques and LLM capabilities, offering both technical rigor and practical utility.
+Best wishes for your journey into automated data analysis and visualization!